ve7gel/RainMachine/README.md

  * 'GV4', Weekday restrictions?

 ## Release Notes
+- 0.5.4 08/12/2020
+    - fix a bug introduced in 0.5.3 where loglevel was not retained across restarts.
 - 0.5.3 07/12/2020
     - add "Winter" mode.
 Clean up some profile entries
 - 0.5.2 19/062020